EricInArizona/Crypto/README.md

-# BitconCpp
+# Cryptographic code for C++
-Code for breaking the Bitcoin elliptic curve algorithm in C++.
+Code for cryptography, like RSA, Bitcoin, elliptic curve algorithm in C++.